 This division encompasses a wide range of markets such as sugar, dairy, jams, sauces, coatings and health and nutrition.
 Consumer concerns about sugar are well documented and manufacturers are reacting accordingly by looking for added value alternatives.
 Significantly, consumers who are most concerned about their sugar consumption spend £5 per week more on groceries underlining the added value opportunity.

-Both Real Good Food’s acquisitions in this division, Garrett Ingredients Nutrition and Brighter Foods, have targeted the growing ‘health’ sector.
+Both Real Good Food’s acquisition in this division, Brighter Foods, has targeted the growing ‘health’ sector.
 Health is now cited as a reason for food choice on 40% of food occasions in home.
 ‘Free from’ products are now bought annually by as many as 80% of households with markets such as ‘Free From Cereal Bars’ growing at 35% year on year.
 The overall market for groceries bought specifically for health reasons is now worth in excess of £20 billion and is growing at four times the rate of the total market.
 (Kantar)